awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 ## The load balancer sends a response code of 000<a name="response-code-000"></a>

-With HTTP/2 connections, if the compressed length of any of the headers exceeds 8K, the load balancer sends a GOAWAY frame and closes the connection with a TCP FIN\.
+With HTTP/2 connections, if the compressed length of any of the headers exceeds 8K bytes or if the number of requests served through one connection exceeds 10,000, the load balancer sends a GOAWAY frame and closes the connection with a TCP FIN\.

 ## The load balancer generates an HTTP error<a name="load-balancer-http-error-codes"></a>